SFETNI/MachineLearning_UncertaintyAware_Hydrothermal_Pipeline/data/README.md

 1. **Raw Data**: Place your original CSV file here as `HTT_normalized_data.csv` or similar
 2. **Processed Data**: The notebook will generate intermediate files in `outputs/tables/`

-## Data Privacy

-⚠️ **Important**: If your data is confidential or unpublished:
-- Add data files to `.gitignore` (already configured)
-- Only share processed/aggregated results
-- Consider using a separate private repository for data

 ## Sample Dataset